open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 To instantiate a view, one must first select a target instrument.
 The following are valid selectors for metrics: `instrumentType`, `instrumentName`, `meterName`, `meterVersion`, and `meterSchemaUrl`.
 Selecting by instrument name has support for wildcards, so you can select all instruments using `*` or select all instruments starting with `http` by using `http*`.

-Once you've selected a target instrument, here are some examples of configurations possible with views:
+Here are some examples of configurations possible with views:

 Filter attributes on all metric types: